SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 The *New Living Translation (NLT)* is the most readable version of the Bible on earth without compromising.

-The *NET Bible Full Translator Notes Edition* are absolutely indispensable.
+The *NET Bible Full Translator Notes* are absolutely indispensable, the text is functionally equivalent and alright, but the notes are formally equivalent and superb.

 The *New King James Version (NKJV)* was the Bible I grew up with, it is the main version I look to when referring to the Textus Receptus.